tmtxt/tmtxt-dired-async/readme.md

 	(define-key dired-mode-map (kbd "C-c C-r") 'tmtxt/dired-async-rsync)

-Show the progress when copy
+Show the progress when copy (nil to not show).

 	(setq-default tmtxt/dired-async-rsync-show-progress t)

-Show verbosity when copy
+Show verbosity when copy (nil to not show).

 	(setq-default tmtxt/dired-async-rsync-show-verbosity t)

-Use archive mode when copy (to preserve time stamp)
+Use archive mode when copy (to preserve time stamp, nil to not use)

 	(setq-default tmtxt/dired-async-rsync-archive-mode t)

-User compression mode when copy
+User compression mode when copy (nil to not use).

 	(setq-default tmtxt/dired-async-rsync-compress-mode t)